 One of the most important decisions to make when starting a new business is what type of business you want to start.
 There are four main options: DBA, Partnership, Corporation, and LLC.
 At Flesner Wentzel, we have experience helping you select what is right for you.
-We have provided some information about each option below.
+Our business entity attorneys have provided some information about each option below.

 St. Charles Lawyers Who Set Up Your Business

 Partnership: A partnership is multiple people who are working together for a business purpose that both have an ownership interest in the business.
 There is no legal paperwork for a partnership (unless they need to register a Fictitious Name) and this is what the law assumes the entity is for any joint business undertakings that don’t have legal paperwork done.
-Partnerships do have to file their own tax return, but all of the income, deductions and credits are passed through to the individual owners.
-The downsides to partnerships are that there is still no legal entity so each partner is personally liable for any business debts and that either partner has authority to incur debt in the name of the other, even without the other’s permission.
+Partnerships do have to file their own tax return, but all of the income, deductions, and credits are passed through to the individual owners.
+The downsides to partnerships are that there is still no legal entity so each partner is personally liable for any business debts and that either partner has authority to incur debt in the name of the other, even without the other’s permission, which affects each partner’s personal assets.
 This is a very dangerous situation and for this reason, Flesner Wentzel nearly always recommends a business with more than one owner be set up as an LLC or Corporation.

 Picking the Right Legal Entity for Your Business is Important.

 Flesner Wentzel will listen to your needs and recommend the correct business entity for your business.
 Once we know what you need, our attorneys will draft and file the paperwork to create the entity you have chosen.
-Contact St. Charles small business attorneys of Flesner Wentzel at 636-442-4529.
-Initial consultations are free.
+Contact St. Charles small business entity attorneys of Flesner Wentzel at 636-442-4529.
 Se habla Español.